DonChong2000/TodayILearn/01.Productivity/Physiologic/Sleep/Why You're Always Tired - 7 Myths Ruining Your Sleep.md

 ref: [Why You're Always Tired - 7 Myths Ruining Your Sleep](https://youtu.be/qlf9-573MhI) This video aims to tackle "Sleep Anxiety" problem, being worried about your sleep, makes you harder to sleep, "feel" not enough sleep.
 This video list the 7 myth debunked by Professor Foster.

+# Incorrect myths:
-1. It doesn't matter when you sleep as long as you sleep enough
+1. It doesn't matter when you sleep as long as you sleep enough When we sleep is imoprtnat as Circadian rhythms
-2. Everyone needs eight hours of sleep
+3. Everyone needs eight hours of sleep
-3. We should wake up at the same timee everyday
+4. We should wake up at the same timee everyday
-4. You should aviod blue light before sleep
+5. You should aviod blue light before sleep
-5. Sleep apps help you sleep better
+6. Sleep apps help you sleep better
-6. Melatonin helps us sleep better
+7. Melatonin helps us sleep better
-7. Polyphasic sleep us good for you productivity
+8. Polyphasic sleep us good for you productivity

 AI Summerize